Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Alternative objectives

+To assess this trade-off systematically, we deploy SHADOw-GP over $\lambda_{BL} \in \{0,0.02,0.04,\ldots,0.2\}$.
+We define the \emph{Expected Battery Life} (EBL) and \emph{Expected Deviation Reduction} (EDR) metrics as

-The left panel of Figure \ref{fig:degradation_tradeoff} shows a nearly linear change in $\mathrm{EBL}$ and $\mathrm{EDR}$ as a function of $\lambda_{BL}$; both expectations $\EE[\cdot]$ are based on $10^4$ Monte Carlo simulations for the representative day: Foard City Wind Farm on 2018-04-05.
-The results indicate that thanks to more shallow cycles, the BESS lifetime more than doubles from approximately 5 years when $\lambda_{BL} = 0$ to roughly 12 years when $\lambda_{BL} = 0.2$.
-As trade-off, this entails an approximately 25\% reduction in $\mathrm{EDR}$ performance.
-The linear pattern of $\mathrm{EBL}$ as a function of $\lambda_{BL}$ implies that our proxy DoD cost $\Phi$ provides a good approximation for the rainflow-based degradation $L^{\ell,d}(\cdot)$ while avoiding the need to introduce new state variables to keep track of DoD.
+capturing battery lifetime extension and firming performance, respectively.
+The left panel of Figure~\ref{fig:degradation_tradeoff} shows a nearly linear dependence of $\mathrm{EBL}$ and $\mathrm{EDR}$ on $\lambda_{BL}$, computed from $10^4$ Monte Carlo simulations for Foard City Wind Farm on 2018-04-05.
+Increasing $\lambda_{BL}$ from $0$ to $0.2$ more than doubles the expected BESS lifetime (from $\sim$5 to $\sim$12 years) due to shallower cycles, at the cost of about a 25\% reduction in firming performance.
+This linear trend indicates that the proxy cost $\Phi$ closely mirrors rainflow-based degradation $L^{\ell,d}(\cdot)$ without requiring additional state variables for DoD tracking.